Wrapping up Walk to WordCamp Europe

 On Thursday, June 20th, WordCamp Europe started with a Contributor Day.
-A day on which people van contribute to the WordPress project.
-Not just in code, but on al these area’s.
+A day on which people can contribute to the WordPress project.
+Not just in code, but on all these subjects.
 There are 18 of them, so please take a look.

 After breakfast I walked up to the registration desk where volunteers and organizers were preparing for registration to open up.
 I was welcomed by Remkus de Vries, in a slightly different way than my first meet with him in (I believe) 2011 when he just said ‘Hi nostromo’.

 For me Contributor Day was a bit different than other times.
 I had a few planned interviews, talked with lots of people that were interested to hear my story, and took a rest in my hotel room to process all the attention I got.
 Oh, and I had a nice chat with Matt Mullenweg, on of the co-founders of WordPress, about, yeah, walking.

 That night it was time for the speakers/volunteers/sponsors/organizer social event.
 A great location alongside the Spree.
 I met a lot of new people, talked about my walk (surprise!) and had a great time.
 Seeing so many people being inspired by what I did really gave me a good feeling.

 The first conference day I attended the opening ceremony, and talks of Jenny Beaumont and Matt Mullenweg.
 That was it, the rest of day it was hallway track, interviews, selfies with people congratulating me and a small afternoon rest.

 The second, and last conference day I was scheduled to be on stage.
 I did some final edits in my slides for the flash talk (10 minute talk) in the hotel lobby and went to Track 1 just to get a feeling of the room, and talk to the Room Manager about further planning.
 Around 11:00 I was ‘microphonized’, and waited for my time, 11:45.